Ramkarthik/kramkarthik.com/src/content/posts/building-firefox-chrome-extension.md

 ## **2. Debugging the extension**

-Both Firefox and Chrome has a way to load extensions and test.
+Both Firefox and Chrome have a way to load extensions and test.

 To debug an extension in Firefox: